Innovative Technology for Treating Wastewater

 What is a demonstration project?

-Unlike pilot projects, demonstration projects do require construction permits and operating permit modifications.
-Before a business may obtain a construction permit for a demonstration project, the department must approve the plan for the demonstration project and the testing protocol for the treated wastewater.
+Unlike pilot projects, all permitting requirements apply to demonstration projects.
+This may include antidegradation review but will always require construction permits and operating permit modifications.
+The department must approve the plan for the demonstration project and the testing protocol as part of the required facility plan.

 What innovative technologies has the department found acceptable?